 This was thankfully fixed in Mass Effect 3.
 While most of the returning shotguns from Mass Effect 2 are just as useless, several new shotguns are viable at medium range.
 To even further enhance their range power, a "Smart Choke" mod can be installed to further tighten the shot spread.
 There's even a couple of shotguns that fire slug rounds.
 One of these, the N7 Crusader, is actually the most accurate weapon in the entire game.

 There are, however, two new shotguns that play this trope completely straight: the Reegar Carbine and the N7 Piranha.
 The Reegar shoots a spray of electricity, rather than normal projectiles and has less range than the flamethrowers used by some enemies, but will absolutely shred anything that isn't armored within range.
+(Armored targets are also fair game if you useIncendiary ammunition, andwait for the burn.)
 The N7 Piranha has such a large spread that the crosshair almost covers the entire screen, but it's the most powerful shotgun in the game at point blank.

 In Blood the sawed-off, despite its nature, has a surprisingly tight spread when firing single shots.
 Secondary fire and the version of the gun in the sequel plays it more straight, but the shotgun's still a bit more accurate than average.